University of FloridaSolutions for Your Life

 Drip Irrigation

 Watermelon response to P fertilizer was evaluated at two more Macclenny sites (1989).
-Both ultisol soils were interpreted as very low in M-1 soil-extracted P, 5.6 and 10.2 ppm, at sites one and two, respectively (Hochmuth et al., 1993b).
+Both Ultisol soils were interpreted as very low in M-1 soil-extracted P, 5.6 and 10.2 ppm at sites one and two, respectively (Hochmuth et al. 1993b).
 Site one was newly cleared pine land, with pH 5.6, and site two was previously a bahiagrass pasture, pH 5.8.
 Soils were fertilized with 120 lb/acre N and K2O and experimental rates of P. A fertilizer mixture derived from NH4NO3, CSP, KCl, and potassium magnesium sulfate was hand spread, incorporated by rototiller, and mulched with black polyethylene.
-Rows were 9 feet on-center and soil water potential was measured with tensiometers and maintained at -12 centibars.
+Rows were 9 feet on-center, and soil water potential was measured with tensiometers and maintained at -12 centibars.

 Phosphorus availability was 26% greater with CSP than DAP when lime was applied four weeks before P. Lower overall P availability occurred with both sources when lime was applied after P with 18% more available P from CSP than DAP in the first season.
 The highest P uptake value was taken as 100% for each season, and all other P uptake responses were calculated as a percent of that maximum.
-First-season P uptake was greater with CSP, 36%, than DAP, 19%, as P rate increased from 90 to 180 mg/kg, but P uptake equilibrated in the second season, (34% and 31% for CSP and DAP respectively).
-On acidic soils, CSP was more effective as a P source, but either source performed well in residual tests on soils limed several weeks prior to soil sampling.
+First-season P uptake was greater with CSP, 36%, than DAP, 19%, as P rate increased from 90 to 180 mg/kg, but P uptake equilibrated in the second season, (34% and 31% for CSP and DAP, respectively).
+On acidic soils, CSP was more effective as a P source, but either source performed well in residual tests on soils limed several weeks before soil sampling.

 Phosphorus Summary